guilhermedimarchi/http-server/README.md

 ## Implementation approach and design considerations
 The project was developed following Test Driven Development (bottom-up approach).
 Evolution of the codebase can be seen through commit history.
 TDD allows for great confidence for code refactoring while making sure functionality is not affected.
-It strongly helps to reduce maintenance costs and increase speed to develop new functionalites, since its possible to quickly get feedback from the code that everything works as expected.
+It strongly helps to reduce maintenance costs and increase speed to develop new functionalities, since its possible to quickly get feedback from the code that everything works as expected.
+Additionally, it provides a very good documentation of the code.

 - App.java is where main method is located.